-Eli Segal is a partner and co-chair of the firm's Media Communications and Entertainment and First Amendment and Transparency practices, resident in the Philadelphia office of Pepper Hamilton LLP, joining the firm in 2008 after clerking for the Hon.
+Eli Segal is a partner and co-chair of the firm's Media Communications and Entertainment and First Amendment and Transparency practices, resident in the Philadelphia office of Pepper Hamilton LLP.
+He joined the firm in 2008 after clerking for the Hon.
 Marjorie O. Rendell of the U.S. Court of Appeals for the Third Circuit.
-He is a member of the First Amendment and Newsroom, Higher Education, and Trial and Dispute Resolution Practice Groups, and focuses his practice on those two areas.
+Mr. Segal is a member of the First Amendment and Newsroom, Higher Education, and Trial and Dispute Resolution Practice Groups, and focuses his practice on those two areas.

 Between college and law school, Mr. Segal worked on affordable housing issues at the New York City Department of Housing Preservation and Development.